 We were pleased that the 2017 winner, Michael Raso, was present on the day and he has been a great ambassador for Benalla Shorts during the last 12 months.
 He was delighted to tell the audience that his film ‘Solitude’ had just been selected to be archived by the National Film and Sound Archive of Australia, a high honour indeed.

 The commitment from our Judges and sponsors has seen one the most successful Benalla Shorts yet and this is greatly appreciated by the organisers.
-Our judge John Orcsik has promised to return again next year.
+Our judge John Orcsik has promised to return again in 2019.

-A second screening of the 2018 films will be at Swanpool Cinema on the 12th May at 3pm for those who miss the March screening.
-Another screening is planned for Bright later in the year.
+A second screening of the 2018 films was held at Swanpool Cinema on the 12th May at 3pm for those who miss the March screening.
+Another screening of the 2017 films was held at the Bright Cinema too.